emelinemeline/emelinemeline.github.io/_posts/2016-01-08-poole-migration.md

 When the going gets rough, I am relatively skilled in duct-taping together a workable solution (and sometimes I'm pretty sure this skill is the only reason I was able to graduate with an engineering degree.).
 I feel like my website was workable, but not exactly what I wanted.
 While I suppose I could have doubled down on learning more, I'm not super passionate about web design.

-So after a couple build failures with wonky _config_yml files and other snafus, I am now fully migrated to Poole.
-I tweaked things enough that I don't have the exact same website as every other Poole blog, but we'll see how many things I actually end up changing.
+So after a couple build failures with wonky config yml files and other snafus, I am now fully migrated to Poole.